Skip to main content.

 Header Image

 At Alabama Power, nothing is more important than safety.
-We want everyone to be safe – our customers, our employees, our neighbors, and especially their children.
+We want everyone to be safe – our customers, our employees, our neighbors, and their children.
+That is why we have several programs and initiatives to share electrical safety tips.

-Kids are curious by nature, so teach them about electrical safety.
-Remind them that electricity does a lot of wonderful things and makes our lives easier and more comfortable.
-But electricity is powerful and very fast – it travels at the speed of light (186,000 miles per second) – so we won’t get a second chance around electricity, and we must always be safe around it the first time.
+Electricity does a lot of wonderful things and makes our lives easier and more comfortable.
+However, electricity is powerful and travels at the speed of light.
+So, we won’t get a second chance around electricity, and we must always be safe around it.

 Safe-T-Opolis